-As we've discussed, two important aspects of building your help desk workflow are Collecting and Processing your incoming tickets.
-You want to make it easy for your customers to get in touch but you also want to parse and sort through all the various requests.
+Two important aspects of building your support workflow are collecting and processing your incoming tickets.
+You want to make it easy for your customers to contact you, but you also need an easy way to sort through all the various requests.

-Ok, so that's Collect.
-But where this starts to make a bigger impact is when you Process your incoming mail based on which email address it was sent to.
-Rather than just one big cluttered email inbox, your Zendesk can determine which email address the request was sent to and act upon it.
+Now, with multiple support addresses in place, you can process incoming email based on which email address it was sent to.
+Instead of having one big, cluttered email inbox, your Zendesk can determine which email address the request was sent to and act upon it.

-For example, let's say you run an online clothing shop and you need to handle returns from some of your customers.
-Rather than have those customers send their return requests to your general support group which they then have to pass along to your Returns Department, you could instead set up an email address called firstname.lastname@example.org.
-Once the ticket hits your Zendesk, it is routed automatically to your Returns Department.
-Collect and Process in one step.
+Suppose you run an online clothing store and you need to handle returns from customers.
+Instead of having those customers send return requests to your general support email, for you to then pass along to your Returns Department, you can set up an email address called firstname.lastname@example.org and set up a businness rule to automatically route return tickets to your Returns Department.
+That's collecting and processing in one step.